natekester/Personal-Website/playwright-tests/README.md

-Using playwrite to test my page content. how to record new UI tests:
+Using playwrite to test my page content.

+I plan on breaking each recording out to individual bite sized tests - so as I change I can catch things breaking, but for now, I'm happy it catches lambda to UI errors.

+how to record new E2E tests:

 $ python3 -m playwright codegen https://natekester.com